Coty lifts profit forecast as luxury shoppers seek cosmetics, fragrances

 By Ananya Mariam Rajesh and Deborah Mary Sophia

-May 9 (Reuters) - Coty Inc COTY.N on Tuesday raised its annual profit forecast for the second time and beat third-quarter revenue estimates, buoyed by the CoverGirl parent's price hikes and steady demand for its high-end and affordable cosmetics and fragrances.
+May 9 (Reuters) - Coty Inc COTY.N raised its annual profit forecast for the second time and beat quarterly revenue and earnings estimates, buoyed by the CoverGirl parent's price hikes and steady demand for its high-end and affordable cosmetics and fragrances.

-The results buttress a recent trend of luxury shoppers indulging in lipsticks and fragrances even as they shun high-end purchases amid rising interest rates and product prices.
+The results reflect the recent trend of luxury shoppers indulging in lipsticks and fragrances even as they shun high-end purchases amid rising interest rates and product prices.

-Coty signaled that retailers were restocking after plumping for leaner inventory in the previous quarters.
+Coty signaled that retailers were restocking after keeping a tight leash on inventories in the previous quarters.

 "Our retailers are now rebuilding and reordering.
-At the end of third quarter, level of inventory was very healthy," Chief Financial Officer Laurent Mercier told Reuters.
+At the end of the third quarter, the level of inventory was very healthy," Chief Financial Officer Laurent Mercier told Reuters.

 Coty said a post-pandemic recovery in travel retail extended into the quarter.
 The segment is an area of focus for luxury companies where customers snap-up products from duty-free stores at airports and major shopping districts like Hainan in China.

-The company's prestige division, which houses cosmetics and fragrances from the Hugo Boss, Gucci and Burberry brands, reported an over 30% jump in global travel retail sales across all regions.
+The company's prestige division, home to cosmetics and fragrances from the Hugo Boss, Gucci and Burberry brands, reported a jump of more than 30% in global travel retail sales across all regions.

-In contrast, peer Estee Lauder EL.N last week forecast weaker sales and profit, blaming slow recovery in travel retail, especially in Asia.
+In contrast, peer Estee Lauder EL.Nforecast weaker sales and profit last week, blaming slow recovery in travel retail, especially in Asia.

 The company has been increasing prices of its products to ease the pressure on margins from sky-high commodity and shipping costs.